 Leading consumers to believe that these Automated Valuation Models can be relied upon, worries me.

-Let’s stop with all the agenda filled propaganda our industry spouts.
 The truth is, when it comes to accurately estimating the market value of a property, nobody knows for sure.

 Valuers: are paid to give a professional and arm’s length opinion.
 Their accuracy rate?
 Who knows?

 Salespeople: are there to pitch for your listing.
 Their accuracy rate?
 Your guess is as good as mine.

 Online Estimates: are not worth the pixels on your screen.
 Their accuracy rate?
 NOT GOOD.
 Although they are great ‘click bait’ for consumers.
 Which, let’s be transparent, is the real reason they exist.
 Once the portals have consumers eyeballs, they then have leverage to attract and convince their real target market (and source of income) – the real estate industry.
 “Look we have the most consumers eyes – you’d better pay us to access them.”

 My conclusion and advice to consumers would be: